Exponential decay for the near-critical scaling limit of the planar Ising model: Appendix 2 : upper bound for the mass

-In this section we give a proof of Theorem \ref{thmupper}.
+In this appendix we give a proof of Theorem \ref{thmupper}.
 The techniques here are quite different than the FK-based technology used for the proof of Theorem \ref{thm1}.
-An FK-based approach appears possible and is planned by the authors for a future paper, but currently is longer and yields a weaker conclusion than the approach we present in this section.
+As mentioned in the introduction, an FK-based approach is given in \cite{CJN19}.

 Points $x$ in $\mathbb{Z}^2$ will be denoted $x=(k,w)$ with $k,w\in\mathbb{Z}$. \begin{proof}[Proof of Theorem \ref{thmupper}] Suppose $\tilde{m}>0$ is as in \eqref{equpper1}; then by the results of \cite{LP68}, for any random variables $F$ and $G$ that are finite linear combinations of finite products of $\sigma_{(0,w)}$'s, one has